RTEdbg/RTElib/Fmt/README.md

-## Mandatory format definition files and samples for the Cortex-M
+## Mandatory format definition files

 This folder contains the format definition files.
 The following two are mandatory and must be included in every project: